 Now, customers can download Shuffled Row and Every Word, which basically sound like variations on the same theme.
 In both games, the goal is to create the largest number of words from the selection at the top.
 In one of the games, the choice of letters changes as the game progresses.
 There are timed modes, so here’s to hoping that the response time in the new Kindle has a faster response time than its earlier counterpart.

 Though I prefer to read from a physical book, I have used a Kindle, and I do quite enjoy them if all I’m planning to do is read.
 What’s preventing me from seeing it as a gaming device is that I have a phone with a much larger selection of applications, not to mention the various gaming consoles and multi-platform computer game collection at home.
+I found a website that has all game top up so check it out.
 I know why Amazon wants to enter the gaming market, but I’m not certain that the interest in Kindle games will be high enough to convince people who’d otherwise have no interest in an e-reader to buy one.
 The nice thing is that Amazon has also released their Kindle Development Software Kit, so that would-be Kindle developers can fill in the holes where my Kindle Sudoku and Kindle Crossword puzzles should be.

 In the end, I don’t know if I’ll be clambering to buy the next hottest Kindle game.
 But, on days that I would normally take a book to the park and lay on a blanket, it’ll be nice to punctuate my favorite page-turner with a couple of vocab-boosting brain teasers.